-coursen 00/0
+Coursework assignment:

-• Coursework assignment: 10%
+Lab report and project:

-• Lab report and project: 20%
+Journal paper discussion:

-• Journal paper discussion: 10%
+Two mid-sessional tests:

-• Two mid-sessional tests: 20%
+Two mid-sessional tests:

-Final written exam (three-hour duration): 40%
+This written exam (three-hour duration):

-COURSE CODE: BIOT 6008/5008 COURSE TITLE: GENOMICS AND PROTEOMICS TECHNOLOGIES NUMBER OF CREDITS: 3
+COURSE TITLE: GENOMICS AND PROTEOMICS TECHNOLOGIES

 PREREQUISITE: MOLECULAR BIOLOGY AND R-DNA TECHNOLOGY OR EQUIVALENT

 COURSE DESCRIPTION: This course emphasises the basic ethics to be considered and practiced in biotechnology research.
 Research ethical standards and procedures are considered as codes and guiding principles in biotechnology research.
 The study topics include Ethical concerns in biotechnology; Examination of integrity and misconduct in biotechnology research; Applications of Genetic engineering - safety and ethical considerations; Ethics in genetic testing and screening; Medical safety and biosafety of Biotechnology products; Environmental release of Genetically Modified Organisms (GMOs) on biodiversity and biosafety; Impact of GMOs on Agriculture and environment; GMO foods: ethics, benefits and risks, regulations and public acceptance, labelling; Legal implications and public concerns in human gene therapy; Bio-safety Regulations and IPR (Intellectual Property Rights) Requirement of a patentable invention; Rights/Protection and Remedies against infringement.
 The teaching and learning methods involve lectures supplemented by laboratory sessions/virtual lab/group discussions conducted through blended learning modes.
 Assessment involves course work (60%) and a final examination (40%).